Please use the information below to help you navigate and use the website.

 If your company is an Accellera member, you can register for access to the site as a member employee.
 You must have an email address with a domain that is associated with the member company.
 The following table describes the access levels for various areas of the site.
-For additional information on the benefits of participation, read about our levels of membership and community.
+For additional information on the benefits of participation, read about our levels of membership.

 Protected areas of the site require login to access.
 To log in, click the Workspace tab and enter your username and password.